Dr. Samridhi Chaturvedi, Assistant Professor

 Postdoctoral Scholars

 I currently do not have any funding for postdoctoral positions in my lab.
-However, if you are interested in applying for fellowships through NSF or NIH, please get in touch and we can discuss possible research ideas and opportunities.
+However, if you are interested in applying for fellowships, please get in touch, and we can discuss possible research ideas and opportunities.
+Below is a list of possible sources of funding: